Édouard Mendy: 2020–21 season

 English club Chelsea signed Mendy on a five-year contract in September 2020, for a fee reported to be £22 million.
 On 29 September, Mendy made his debut for the club against Tottenham Hotspur in the fourth round of the EFL Cup, which Chelsea lost 5–4 on penalties after a 1–1 draw.
 Mendy made his Premier League debut on 3 October, keeping a clean sheet in Chelsea's 4–0 victory over Crystal Palace, becoming the first African goalkeeper to play in the division since Carl Ikeme in 2012.

 His clean sheet against Burnley on 31 October made him the first Chelsea goalkeeper to keep a clean sheet in their first three Premier League matches since Petr Čech in 2004.
 With a clean sheet in the club's next match, a 3–0 win against Mendy's former club Rennes in the Champions League, Chelsea recorded five consecutive clean sheets for the first time in a decade.

-On 8 May 2021, Mendy saved a panenka style penalty-kick from Sergio Agüero as Chelsea came from 0–1 down to defeat Manchester City 2–1.
-Three weeks later on 29 May, Mendy became the first African goalkeeper to play in a final of the UEFA Champions League and the first since Bruce Grobbelaar, who appeared in the 1985 European Cup Final.
+On 8 May 2021, Mendy saved a panenka style penalty kick from Sergio Agüero as Chelsea came from 0–1 down to defeat Manchester City 2–1.
+Three weeks later on 29 May, Mendy became the first African goalkeeper to play in a final of the UEFA Champions League since Bruce Grobbelaar, who appeared in the 1985 European Cup final.
 Chelsea defeated Manchester City 1–0 in the final.
 He also equaled the record of most clean sheets in a Champions League season, by keeping nine clean sheets, the same as Santiago Cañizares in 2000–01 and Keylor Navas in 2015–16.

 2021–22 season

 Mendy started the UEFA Super Cup tie against Villarreal, making important saves in the tie that went to extra time.
 He was replaced by Kepa Arrizabalaga for the penalty shoot-out, which Chelsea went on to win for a second Super Cup title.

-Mendy finished second in the Yashin Award to Italy goalkeeper Gianluigi Donnarumma, who saved two penalties in the Euro 2020 final.
+Mendy finished second in the Yashin Award to Italy goalkeeper Gianluigi Donnarumma, who saved two penalties in the UEFA Euro 2020 final.
 Mendy did, however, win the FIFA Best Goalkeeper award.

 In February 2022, after winning the 2021 Africa Cup of Nations with Senegal, Mendy returned from international duty to take part in the 2021 FIFA Club World Cup, starting in the final as he won a second trophy in two weeks.

+2022-23 season

+Mendy began the 2022–23 season as first choice but started poorly, and suffered an injury that meant he was unavailable when Graham Potter replaced Thomas Tuchel as the club's manager.
+Potter decided not to commit to naming either Mendy or Arrizabalaga as first choice; ultimately, Arrizabalaga would keep his place and Mendy would play just three times after Potter's appointment.